BlankTuber/EasterEggHunt2025/README.md

 "The evolution of play tells its own story," the controller directed.
 "Arrange these games in their correct timeline, from earliest to latest, to restore the proper flow of innovation."

-The Apprentice studied each game's visual style, technological capabilities, and design philosophy to determine its proper place in the chronological progression of gaming history.
+The Apprentice studied each game to determine its proper place in the chronological progression of gaming history.

 *[Challenge: Video Game Timeline arrangement based on video/image]*